aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/export-cmx-tiff-aspose-imaging-java/_index.md

 ```

 ### Direct Download

-For those who prefer direct downloads, get the latest release from [Aspose.Imaging for Java releases](https://releases.aspose.com/imaging/java/).
+For those who prefer manual setup, get the latest release from [Aspose.Imaging for Java releases](https://releases.aspose.com/imaging/java/).

 ### License Acquisition

-- **Free Trial**: Start with a free trial to evaluate Aspose.Imaging's capabilities.
-- **Temporary License**: Obtain a temporary license if you need more extensive testing without limitations.
-- **Purchase**: For long-term projects, consider purchasing a full license.
+- **Free Trial** – evaluate all features without a license key.
+- **Temporary License** – use for short‑term testing with extended limits.
+- **Full License** – required for production deployments.

+`License.setLicense()` loads a license file to unlock the full functionality of Aspose.Imaging.

-To initialize and set up the library:
+To apply the license in code:

 ```java
 // Import necessary classes